Coherent dynamics of multi-spin $\rm V_B^-$ centers in hexagonal boron nitride

+\textbf{Sample Description.} The hBN sample we investigated here is a bulk synthetic monocrystalline flake with the $\sim$1 mm lateral size purchased from HQ Graphene.
+The sample is irradiated by neutron flow with a thermal flux of 1.4$\times$10$^{13}$ cm$^{-2}$s$^{-1}$ for 4 hours in a nuclear reactor (integrated dose $\sim$2$\times$10$^{17}$ cm$^{-2}$), similar to that in Ref. \cite{toledo2018electron} to generate the $\rm V_B^-$ defects.
+The photoluminescence (PL) of the irradiated hBN flake is characterized by a broadband spectrum centering around $\sim$800 nm (see Supplementary Information S2), that is consistent with the previously reported theoretical and experimental PL spectra of $\rm V_B^-$ defects \cite{reimers2020photoluminescence,gottscholl2020initialization,ivady2020ab}.

-The energy levels of V$_\text{B}^-$ is gradually clear, and a simplified diagram is sketched in Fig. 1(a).
-As discussed in Refs. \cite{Gottscholl2020,Ivady2020}, this defect contains a triplet ground state (GS), which is primarily constituted of three energy levels with $m_s=0$ and $m_s=\pm1$, and $D$ is the zero-field splitting (ZFS) between them.
-ES and MS represent the excited states and metastable states, respectively.
-The green arrows stand for the excitation laser which pump the population to above ES, and the red arrow represents the fluorescence to be detected.
-The gray wavy arrows represent the inter-system crossings (ISC) between $S=3$ and $S=1$.
-The pink circled arrow is the applied microwave (MW) between $m_s=0$ and $m_s=\pm1$, which will change populations of these states, and hence change the intensity of fluorescence.
-By recording the difference of the fluorescence intensities, we can read the state of spin qubit.
+The atomic structure of $\rm V_B^-$ defect is shown in Fig. 1(a), and the simplified diagram of the energy levels of $\rm V_B^-$ spin is sketched in Fig. 1(b).
+As discussed in Refs. \cite{gottscholl2020initialization,ivady2020ab,reimers2020photoluminescence}, $\rm V_B^-$ defect contains a triplet ground state (GS), which is primarily constituted of three energy levels with $m_s=0$ and $m_s=\pm1$, and $D$ is the zero-field splitting (ZFS) between them.
+ES and MS represent the triplet ($S = 1$) excited state and the metastable singlet (S=0) state, respectively.
+The green arrows represent the laser excitation which pump the population to ES, and the red arrows represent the fluorescence to be detected.
+The blue wavy arrows represent inter-system crossings (ISC) between $S=1$ and $S=0$ states.
+The pink circled arrow is the applied microwave (MW) between $m_s=0$ and $m_s=\pm1$, which will modulate the populations of these states, and hence change the intensity of the fluorescence.
+By recording the difference of the fluorescence intensities, we can read out the state of the spin qubit.
 This method is called ODMR.
-A typical ODMR signal of V$_\text{B}^-$ at zero-magnetic-field is shown in Fig. 1(b).
-The excitation laser is always on, and the MW works at the on/off mode, then the contrast is calculated from the difference between the on and off fluorescences. $\nu_0=(\nu_1+\nu_2)/2=3.479$ GHz is the frequency corresponding to ZFS $D$, and $\nu_{2,1}$ correspond to the transitions between $m_s=\pm1$ states to $m_s=0$, respectively.
-Remarkably, for each transition peak, we can clearly see several hyperfine splittings, which can be identified as the nucleus-electron interaction.
-For V$_\text{B}^-$ defect, there are three nitrogen nuclei ($^{14}$N) around, each of which has a nuclear spin of $I=1$.
-Therefore, totally $2(3I)+1=7$ hyperfine transitions should be observed, and the interval between them is detected \cite{Gottscholl2020} and calculated \cite{Ivady2020} to be approximately $47$ MHz.
-Fig. 1(c) shows the frequency shift of the $m_s=-1\leftrightarrow m_s=0$ transition as the magnetic field varies, from which we can fit the $g$ factor of this spin to be $1.992 \pm 0.010$.
+We perform the ODMR measurement to further confirm the origin and character of the generated spin defect in our hBN sample.